 Joule Denver / 1000 Speer

 The Joule Denver residential tower, located at the intersection of Cherokee Street, 10th Avenue and Speer Boulevard, marks a prominent gateway to Denver’s Golden Triangle Arts District.
 In keeping with the high standard of urban architecture employed on recent projects in the District, this 16-story building reflects a blend of modern design with traditional Denver architectural materials.
-Also in keeping with the region’s emphasis on sustainability, the project is seeking LEED certification.
+Also in keeping with the region’s emphasis on sustainability, the project has achieved LEED certification.

 The Joule Denver, also known as 1000 Speer, provides 224 for-rent apartments, ranging from efficient studios to larger three-bedroom units.
 It also includes townhouse-style units with individual entries on Cherokee Street.
 A parking garage, which is screened from view from the exterior, provides approximately 270 secure parking spaces on six levels as well as electric vehicle charging stations.
 Direct access into lobby spaces from all levels of the garage is provided for residents.